Lutetium-Vanadium/Music-VSCode/README.md

 The Extension requires [mpv](https://mpv.io/) to be installed in the path.
 It uses this to play the sound.

+## Known problems

+The extension won't start.
+This is because it uses sqlite3 which has native dependencies so it must be built for the right electron version.
+Run `yarn fix-sqlite3` to install native dependencies before building the extension. <br>

+> If the script is not able to detect electron version used by your current vscode,
+> go to `Help > Toggle Developer Tools` which should bring up the chromium dev tools to the right.
+> Then type `process.versions.electron` into the console and it should give a version number.
+Then run `yarn fix-sqlite3 <version-number>`.

 ## TODO

 - Make a queue viewer